If your debts are really high and you cannot pay them back, you should consider filing for bankruptcy.

 You are freed from overwhelming debts.
 Thanks to this, you have the opportunity to make a fresh start.

-Anyone working full-time, self-employed or working in a partnership can become bankrupt.
+Anyone working full-time, self-employed or unemployed can become bankrupt.

-But if you are a director or secretary of a ltd company, you are not allowed to apply for a bankruptcy
+But if you are a director or secretary of a ltd company, you are not allowed to apply for bankruptcy.

 Advantages of going bankrupt: